 She has served as Chair of the Board of the Atlanta Regional Council for Higher Education; on the Commission on Accreditation for the National Association of Schools of Art and Design; as President of the Mid-America College Art Association; on the Metro Atlanta Chamber of Commerce’s technology steering committee; and on the boards of the National Black Arts Festival, Midtown Alliance (Atlanta), Association of Independent Colleges of Art and Design, and John C. Campbell Folk School, among others.

-Ms. Meyer holds both Bachelor and Master of Arts degrees in art history and theory from The George Washington University.
+Ms. Meyer holds both Bachelor and Master of Arts degrees in art history and theory from The George Washington University (Washington, D.C.).
 She has also completed advanced management work in Georgia Tech’s Executive Education Program and graduate studies in ceramics at Antioch University.
 She is an alumna of Leadership Atlanta, Leadership Music, Leadership Nashville, and the University of Minnesota’s Hubert H. Humphrey Institute of Public Affairs, Leadership in Public Policy program.